sisk-http/docs/docs/extensions/basic-auth.md

 {
     public ClientModule()
     {
-        // now all routes inside this class will be handled by
+        // all routes inside this class will be handled by
         // UserAuthHandler.
         base.HasRequestHandler(new UserAuthHandler());
     }

     [RouteGet("/")]
     public string Index(HttpRequest request)
     {
-        User loggedUser = (User)request.Context.RequestBag["loggedUser"];
+        User loggedUser = request.Bag.Get<User>();
-        return "Hello, " + loggedUser.Name + "!";
+        return $"Hello, {loggedUser.Name}!";
     }
 }
 ```

 ## Remarks

 The primary responsibility of basic authentication is carried out on the client-side.
-Storage, cache control,
-and encryption are all handled locally on the client.
+Storage, cache control, and encryption are all handled locally on the client.
 The server only receives the
 credentials and validates whether access is allowed or not.

-Note that this method is not one of the most secure because it places a significant responsibility on
-the client, which can be difficult to trace and maintain the security of its credentials.
-Additionally, it is
-crucial for passwords to be transmitted in a secure connection context (SSL), as they do not have any inherent
+Note that this method is not one of the most secure because it places a significant responsibility on the client, which can be difficult to trace and maintain the security of its credentials.
+Additionally, it is crucial for passwords to be transmitted in a secure connection context (SSL), as they do not have any inherent encryption.
-encryption.
 A brief interception in the headers of a request can expose the access credentials of your user.

-Opt for more robust authentication solutions for applications in production and avoid using too many off-the-shelf
-components, as they may not adapt to the needs of your project and end up exposing it to security risks.
+Opt for more robust authentication solutions for applications in production and avoid using too many off-the-shelf components, as they may not adapt to the needs of your project and end up exposing it to security risks.